mjdecker/mjdecker.github.io/_projects/cs2/linked-list.md

     * Disadvantages
         * Does not support efficient random access

-* You will be implementing a linked-list for this project.
+* You will be implementing a linked list for this project.
 As part of this you will be implementing some methods that linked list is ideal for (e.g., insert/remove) and some non-traditional linked list methods to help you get an idea of where it is not efficient (e.g., operator[]).
-* The type of linked-list you will be implementing is known as a doubly linked list.
-Instead of the ones we have seen so far that have a node that points to the next element, this one will have a pointers that point to both the next and the previous element.
-The first (i.e., head) node will have a previous pointer set to `nullptr` just as the last element (i.e., tail) will have a next that points `nullptr`.
+* The type of linked list you will be implementing is known as a doubly linked list.
+Instead of the ones we have seen so far that have a node that points to the next element, this one will have pointers that point to both the next and the previous element.
+The first (i.e., head) node will have a previous pointer set to `nullptr` just as the last element (i.e., tail) will have a next that points to `nullptr`.
 See `linked_list.hpp` for what the node class provides.

 ## Requirements
 * Follow,  class [Programming Requirements](https://mjdecker.github.io/standards/coding-standards.html)